afonsolage/bevysfactory/README.md

 When discoverying a new map, it may contain different POIs, which offers additional features to the map.
 Here are some examples:
  - __Bandit camp__: Usually protecting some resource node or blocking some road.
- - __Den__: Contains some living organic boss which yields high quality resource once killed.
+ - __Den/Nest__: Contains some living organic boss which yields high quality resource once killed.
  - __Ruins__: May have some unique/high quality loot or just a trap.
  - __Settlements/Cities__: Some NPC controlled city/settlement which allows player to trade with.